The Selina Soule, Chelsea Mitchell, and Alanna Smith Stories

 But now, in schools across our country, those opportunities are being stripped away from female athletes.
 These girls are losing their spots at high-level competitions.
 But it’s not because their schools don’t offer their particular sports.
 And it’s not because they’re not good enough or don’t work hard enough.

-It’s because the spots of these female athletes are being taken by biological males who identify as female.
-And that means these female athletes, who have worked so hard and for so long on their dream, are losing opportunities to compete in front of college scouts.
+It’s because the spots of these female athletes are going to biological males who identify as female.
+And that means these female athletes, who have worked so hard and for so long to achieve their dream, are losing opportunities to compete in front of college scouts.

 “Allowing boys to compete in girls’ sports reverses nearly 50 years of advances for women … We shouldn’t force these young women to be spectators in their own sport.”